Saturday, May 9, 2026

 • not be able to sign a QO free agent for the next season after their last occurrence of exceeding the threshold.

-• not be able to sign an international professional free agent for any more than a $5 million AAV for the year after they exceed the threshold.
+• not be able to sign an international professional free agent for any more than a $5 million AAV or for more than 2 yeas in the year after they exceed the threshold.

-• not be allowed to sign any FA for more than $10 million AAV in the next season if they exceed the threshold for 2 years in a 3 year period
+• not be allowed to sign any FA for more than $10 million AAV and for more than 2 seasons in the next season if they exceed the threshold for 2 years in a 3 year period

 • Draft pick penalties that come from exceeding this threshold will not be minimized due to other penalties for the same team related to draft picks (e.g., signing a QO player).
 Rather, the penalties would be imposed in subsequent years so that the full weight of the penalty would be felt.
 For example, a team losing their 2nd and 5th picks in the draft could not be changed to them losing their 3rd and 6th picks in that draft because they have another penalty.
 One of the penalties would be assessed in the subsequent year so that the full weight of the penalties would be realized.